shaharjacob/FAME/README.md

 pip install -r requirements.txt
 ```
 **The following steps are for running the demo, if you dont want, skip to 'Execute' section**
 3) Install <a href="https://nodejs.org/en/">Node.js</a>, make sure its in your PATH.
 4) Now we need to install the react dependencies:
 ```bash
 cd webapp
 npm install
 ```
-5) In `pakeage.json`, change the proxy from `http://backend:5031` to `http://localhost:5031`, the backend is necessary when running the docker.
+5) In `pakeage.json`, change the proxy from `http://backend:5031` to `http://localhost:5031`, the 'backend' is necessary when running the docker.
 6) Now back to the root folder, and open the file ./backend/app/app.py, and **uncomment** the if main == ... section below.
 7) from the root folder, run:
 ```bash